I Asked ChatGPT If Building a Language Was Hard. Now I Have a Compiler.

 ChatGPT, with the confidence of a consultant who’s never touched production, said: “Nah, it’s easy.
 Just use LLVM.”

-Here’s what a Yar program looks like:
+Here’s what Yar code looks like:

 package main